 - d) Corrective Action Plan.
 In the event that the State does not achieve a 100% DSRIP Accountability Score, the State will provide CMS with a Corrective Action Plan including steps the State will take to regain any reduction to its DSRIP expenditure authority; and potential modification of accountability targets.
 The State's Corrective Action Plan will be subject to CMS approval. - e) MassHealth ACO/APM Adoption Rate.
 The State will have target percentages for the number of MassHealth ACO-eligible lives served by ACOs or who receive services from providers paid under APMs.
 The State will calculate the percentage of ACO-eligible lives served by ACOs or who receive services from providers paid under APMs.
 The State must meet or surpass its targets in order to earn a 100% score on this domain.
 If the State does not meet the target, then it will earn a 0% score for that Budget Period. - f) Reduction in State Spending Growth.
 The State and CMS will work together to agree to a detailed methodology for calculating the State's reduction in spending growth.
-In general, the State will, by CY2022, be accountable to a 2.1% reduction in PMPMs for the ACO-enrolled population, off of "trended PMPMs" (described below).
-The State's trend line over the course of the DSRIP program will be 4.4% annually, which is the "without waiver" trend rate calculated by CMS based on the 2017 President's Budget Medicaid Baseline smoothed per capita cost trend with all populations combined (2017-2022).
-This trend rate will be applied to the base PMPM rate in CY2017 (i.e. pre-ACO).
+In general, the State will, by CY2022, be accountable to a 2.5% reduction in PMPMs for the ACO-enrolled population, off of "trended PMPMs" (described below).
+The State's trend line over the course of the DSRIP program will be 5.3% annually, which is the "without waiver" trend rate calculated by CMS based on the National Health Expenditures per capita data, this trend rate will be applied to the base PMPM rate in CY2017 (i.e. pre-ACO).
 The trend will be compounded over the five Budget Periods, and the percent reduction will be determined according to the following calculation: percent reduction = (trended PMPM minus actual PMPM) / (trended PMPM).
-Prior to CY2022, the State will have target reductions smaller than 2.1% off of the trended PMPM.
+Prior to CY2022, the State will have target reductions smaller than 2.5% off of the trended PMPM.